Lipika-Dewangan/ACOPI-QGen/README.md

 - Shoes-ACOPI

 Synthetic implicit samples were added using Large Language Models (LLMs) like **GPT-4o** and **LLaMA-3-70B** to improve class balance and diversity.
+ 📌 Note: The full annotated datasets will be made publicly available upon acceptance of the paper.
 ---

 ## 📊 Performance Summary